raihanwebmaster/Sample-COVID19-Project/README.md

 # COVID-19-tracker
-#### This is a website which carry information of COVID-19 whole over the world.
+#### This is a website which contain the information of COVID-19 whole over the world.

 ## Features: